shazahmad/computePlusPlus/lab3_build_app_kernel.md

 It will build host.exe inside a build folder.
 By building host alone one can make sure if host code compiles fine and all library paths are set correctly.

 ## Running Software Emulation
-To build and run the kernel in software emulation please proceed as follows:
+To build and run the kernel in software emulation mode please proceed as follows:
 Open "make_options.mk" and make sure that the target is set to sw_emu:
 ```bash
 TARGET ?=sw_emu